-There will be three computerized proctored unit exams throughout the course of the semester.
+There will be three proctored unit exams throughout the course of the semester.
 (Please reference the exam schedule above and the Course Summary in the Canvas Syllabus for exact dates.)

-- All unit exams are found within Canvas using MyLab and are comprised of questions that must be completed within 45 consecutive minutes.
-Exams cannot be opened, saved, and returned to at a later time. - You may use an approved scientific calculator (see list of approved calculators in Materials section), approved formula sheets, and blank scratch paper which will be provided.
-No additional materials are allowed. - The approved formula sheets will be supplied by your instructor and lab tutors for all exams.
-These sheets are identical to the ones posted in the Testing information in the Getting Started module in Canvas. - All exams are taken in PKH 313 on the UTA campus during your regularly scheduled class time or announced alternative time frame.
-You must have your MavID or government issued photo ID with you on exam day and will be required to sign in upon entering and exiting the lab. - You may not leave the room during an exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+- Each unit exam must be completed with 45 minutes. - All unit exams are taken in your classroom on the UTA campus during your regularly scheduled class time or announced alternative time frame.
+You must have your MavID or government issued photo ID with you on exam day. - You may use a writing utensil and an approved scientific calculator (see list of approved calculators in Materials section).
+No additional materials are allowed. - You may not leave the room during an exam.

+• Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.